-NEU e.V.’s somewhat 80 members consist of large corporations, SMEs, research and educational institutions, public administration, unions and dedicated individuals.
-The association’s members are elastically organized in seven cluster teams, each with a different area of interest.
-These teams are: Bioenergy, e-mobility, energy efficiency, water treatment, solar, trading, and education.
+NEU e.V.’s somewhat 70 members consist of large corporations, SMEs, research and educational institutions, public administration, unions and dedicated individuals.
+The association’s members are elastically organized in eight cluster teams, each with a different area of interest.
+These teams are: bioenergy, electromobility, energy efficiency, water/wastewater, solar, trading, environment and education.

 Innovation through Cooperation

 By providing a common platform to Greater Leipzig’s diverse entrepreneurial landscape, NEU e.V. connects individual competencies with financial resources and innovative ideas – all with one common goal: Creating lasting partnerships that work towards an environmentally sustainable and prosperous Leipzig and its greater region.